werf/werf/docs/pages/configuration/stapel_image/assembly_instructions.md

 ### Run assembly instruction on git changes

-_User stage_ execution can depend on changes of files in a git repository.
-Werf supports local and remote git repositories.
+_User stage_ execution can depend on changes of files in a git repository. werf supports local and remote git repositories.
 User stage can be dependent on changes in several repositories.
 Different changes in one repository can cause a rebuild of different _user stages_.